sidgithub780/Explorer.AI/README.md

 ## Output

-After inputting your parameters, the application will generate a day-by-day itinerary for your vacation.
+After inputting your parameters, the application will generate a day-by-day itinerary for your personalized vacation.
 The itinerary will include:

 - Recommended activities and attractions for each day.
 - Dining options and restaurants to try.